 This test uses only a single drop of bleach.
 DO NOT immerse your silver piece in bleach.
 Don't do this test unless you have a way of cleaning and polishing your silver piece, since the test will create a very clearly visible tarnish mark on it.

-- Put your silver piece or jewelry in a place that you can easily wash later to clean up any bleach residue, such as a plastic container, a sink, or a tub.
-If you're doing this test in a sink, close or screen the drain hole so you don't risk accidentally knocking your jewelry down the drain.
+- Put your silver piece or jewellery in a place that you can easily wash later to clean up any bleach residue, such as a plastic container, a sink, or a tub.
+If you're doing this test in a sink, close or screen the drain hole, so you don't risk accidentally knocking your jewellery down the drain.

 - Watch closely as the metal tarnishes.
-The area in which the bleach drop is placed on should start to become darker and darker really quickly, until it loses all its characteristic shine and original color, becoming a dull shade of grey instead.
+The area in which the bleach drop is placed should start to become darker and darker really quickly until it loses all its characteristic shine and original colour, becoming a dull shade of grey instead.

 If your piece takes more than a few seconds to tarnish, then it's likely a fake piece!
 However, keep in mind that pieces that are only covered with a coating of silver will tarnish during this test just as if they were solid silver.
 Thus this test can't help you distinguish a piece composed entirely of silver or sterling silver from one that is just covered with it.

 This test can be easily done at home as long as you have a powerful rare earth magnet, like one made out of neodymium.
 You can easily and cheaply buy neodymium magnets online.